 It is all summed by up rather nicely by “the Preacher”: “Let us hear the conclusion of the whole matter: Fear God and keep his commandments: for this is the whole duty of man” (Eccl 12:13-14).

 All Christians have their struggles and issues that they have to deal with; Anthony Venn-Brown is not an orphan in this respect.
-He had the power of Christ to draw upon, but he didn’t.
+He had the power of Christ to draw upon but he didn’t take advantage of it.
 Jackie Lee Perry and David Bennett and all those gay and lesbian Christians on the “Living Out” web site (see above link) have paved the way for Anthony and other gay Christians, giving hope by showing that there IS a way forward with Jesus.
 “Jesus saith unto him, I am the way, the truth, and the life” (Jn 14:6).
 It isn’t easy; life isn’t easy; life as a Christian isn’t easy.
 All Christians have trials they must endure, issues they must resolve, many of which seem impossible to overcome.
 But the answer to them is easy – the answer, the resolution, the way through, is Jesus.
 It sounds trite to say but it is true.
 The difficulty usually is accepting that God is in it and trusting him with it.
 It is the ceasing of our own struggling and trusting him enough to take over and lead us to where he wants us to be.
 And that place may not be what we would prefer it to be.
 Most gay Christians pray earnestly that God would change their sexual orientation, but he doesn’t answer that prayer.
 For them he has a path he wants them to tread which will stretch them to the limit of their ability to bear it.
 But he doesn’t do it because he’s cruel or capricious.
 He does it because this is the way of blessing for them.